Iran Travel Information

 - Got a question or comment about Iran?
 Ask a Travel Expert!

 Electrical current is 230 volts, 50Hz.
-European and British style plugs are standard.
+Round two-pin plugs are standard (Plug types C and F).

 The official language of Iran is Persian, also known as Farsi.
 English is mostly spoken and understood by businessmen.

 There are a few health risks to consider when travelling to Iran.
-Travellers are recommended to be vaccinated against polio and typhoid.
-Malaria is a risk in some parts of the country, and cholera outbreaks also occur.
-Yellow fever certificates are required by those arriving from an infected country in Africa or the Americas.
-Tap water should not be drunk, including ice in drinks, and food precautions should be taken.
+Basic vaccinations recommended for all travellers include MMR (measles-mumps-rubella) updates, as well as polio, typhoid, hepatitis A and B, varicella and annual flu vaccines.
+Those intending to engage with animals or those going to rural areas should consider a rabies vaccine.
+Malaria is a risk in some parts of the country, and cholera outbreaks occur.
+Yellow fever certificates are required for those arriving from an infected country in Africa or the Americas.
+Do not drink tap water, including ice in drinks, and food precautions should be taken.
 Healthcare in the cities of Iran is good, but is generally insufficient in rural areas.
 Travellers are advised to have full medical insurance and to consult with their medical practitioner prior to travel.

 Although there are many circumstances where a small tip is expected, it is unlikely that a waiter will be hovering around expectantly after delivering the bill.
 It's worth remembering that helpful Iranians probably deserve some extra appreciation to supplement their meagre wages.
 In most cases, tipping is an optional reward for good service.
 Fares in private taxis are always negotiable.

 The international dialling code for Iran is +98.
-The outgoing code is 00 followed by the relevant country code (e.g. +44 for the United Kingdom).
-Internet cafes are found in major cities and public telephones accept 5-10 and 50 Rial coins and/or telephone cards.
-Iranian mobile telephone systems are not compatible with those of other countries except for satellite phones.
+The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
+Internet cafes are found in major cities and public telephones accept coins and/or telephone cards.
+Although roaming is compatible with some international mobile service providers, it is far cheaper to buy a SIM card in Iran for the period of your stay.

 Become our Iran Travel Expert